Last updated on June 6th, 2021

 Here are the projected dividend frequencies for each month:

-If you prefer staying invested in the Singapore market, then this portfolio may be for you!
+If you prefer staying invested in the Singapore market, then this portfolio may be the one for you!

 What are some characteristics of the Income Portfolio?